An Improved Quantum Anonymous Notification Protocol for Quantum-Augmented Networks: Results

 \subsection{Noise Integration}

 To study the extent of the effectiveness of the protocol, we introduce depolarizing noise models and present the comparison of the false-positive notification detection in our modified QAN approach (using rotation operators) vs the QAN protocol presented in \cite{khan2020quantum}.
-Dephasing noise model is explored because it sets the detection gap and therefore how many rounds are needed for reliable detection on real links.
-For this simulation, we used the following noise model,
+The dephasing noise model is explored because it sets the detection gap and therefore how many rounds are needed for reliable detection on real links. {Depolarizing noise is also an appropriate model for the quantum components considered in this work, as it captures the aggregate effects of imperfect single and two-qubit gate operations, control inaccuracies, and residual channel interference commonly observed in near-term quantum hardware.} For this simulation, we used the following noise model,

 \begin{enumerate} \item \textit{Single qubit Depolarizing noise}:

 For a single qubit gate, $G\in \{H, U, Z \}$, ($U$ is a possible unitary matrix operator, such as a rotation operator) is applied as,

 where, \begin{itemize} \item $\rho$ is the density matrix of the quantum state \item $p$ is the probability of depolarizing noise channel being applied (for simulation we used $p=0.01$) \item $X,Y,Z$ are Pauli's matrices \end{itemize}